Bill Roemer: House Bill 6 and campaign contributions

+Campaign spending and political support

+In reporting following the July 2020 arrest of former Ohio House Speaker Larry Householder, Cleveland.com identified Roemer as one of the candidates recruited by Householder as part of a group commonly referred to as “Team Householder.”
+According to the report, Householder and allied political organizations focused significant financial and organizational resources on electing this slate of candidates during the 2018 Ohio House elections.
+The article described how Householder-aligned political groups directed substantial outside spending and coordinated campaign support across multiple targeted races, including Roemer’s, as part of an effort to secure a supportive majority in the Ohio House.
+This spending occurred alongside the direct campaign contributions to Roemer that are documented in campaign finance filings and reported elsewhere.

+Federal prosecutors later described a broader network of political spending tied to the passage of House Bill 6.
+In a deferred prosecution agreement, FirstEnergy acknowledged that approximately $60 million was paid to a nonprofit entity linked to Householder to support political activities, including efforts to elect candidates aligned with his leadership and to secure passage of HB 6.
+Reporting by Cleveland.com and other outlets has described how this spending was deployed across multiple legislative races during the 2018 election cycle, including those involving candidates associated with “Team Householder.”

 Abortion legislation

 In 2019, Roemer voted in favor of Ohio Senate Bill 23, commonly referred to as the "Heartbeat Bill," which prohibits abortions once a fetal heartbeat is detectable, typically around six weeks into pregnancy.
 The legislation does not include exceptions for rape or incest and was signed into law by Governor Mike DeWine on April 11, 2019.
 In October 2024, Ohio's six-week abortion ban law was permanently struck down by a Hamilton County judge.

 School nutrition and education funding

 In 2023, Representative Bill Roemer voted in favor of Ohio's biennial budget (HB 33), which excluded provisions for universal free school meals.
 The budget did expand access to free lunches for students who previously qualified for reduced-price meals, but it fell short of covering all public school children regardless of income.
 Roemer's vote aligned with Ohio GOP leaders, who opposed universal meal funding on the grounds of cost and scope.